Shin-Aska/personal-website-repository/articles/office_suite_for_linux.md

 Although I have alot of gripes with Softmaker I do like the User Interface alot which is enough for me to keep on using it

 To set the record straight, overall, I am a happy customer on purchasing Softmaker Office

+## March 3 2025 Update: My experience in my Office suite hopping

+Back on June 11, 2023, I mentioned that I had returned to using Microsoft Office on Windows while still keeping SoftMaker Office for a couple of months.
+In reality, I ended up using SoftMaker for over a year long enough to purchase the SoftMaker Professional 2024 license.
+However, by August last year, I decided to move away from it and returned to WPS Office for various reasons, including those I previously outlined in my last update.

+One major issue I encountered was when SoftMaker completely ruined a presentation file I was helping a friend with.
+It was heavily using morph transitions which currently only WPS supports.
+That was a turning point.
+Looking at the bigger picture, I realized that I was collaborating more and more with Microsoft Office users, making it a logical decision to switch back to WPS Office instead.

+Lately, I've been tempted to use Microsoft Office 2016 via Wine or go all-in with Microsoft Office 365 using WinApps to fully integrate it into my workflow.
+But for now, WPS meets my needs without requiring me to take any drastic measures.

+I'm also trying to avoid running Wine directly on my system, as I prefer it to be sandboxed either through Bottles or indirectly via Lutris + Flatpak.
+Unfortunately, that also complicates Microsoft Office integration via Wine since it would require a direct installation on my end, something I'm not particularly keen on doing right now for security concerns.